 As previously disclosed, in February 2021, we voluntarily paused dosing in our clinical trials for batoclimab due to elevated total cholesterol and LDL levels observed in some trial subjects treated with batoclimab.
 Prior to this voluntary pause of our clinical trials, the COVID-19 pandemic impacted clinical site enrollment and some participants' ability to follow office visit schedules and protocols.
 Given the uncertain course of the COVID-19 pandemic, it is impossible to predict with certainty any future impact it may have on our operations.
-For example, patient enrollment, including in our ongoing and planned Phase 3 trials in MG and TED, could be delayed due to prioritization of hospital resources toward the COVID-19 pandemic or concerns among patients about participating in clinical trials during a pandemic.
+For example, patient enrollment, including in our ongoing and planned trials of batoclimab in MG, TED, CIDP and GD and IMVT-1402, could be delayed due to prioritization of hospital resources toward the COVID-19 pandemic or concerns among patients about participating in clinical trials during a pandemic.
 Some patients may have difficulty following certain aspects of clinical trial protocols if travel policies or quarantines impede patient movement or interrupt healthcare services.
 Similarly, our inability to successfully recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19 or experience additional restrictions by their institutions, city or state governments could adversely impact our clinical trial operations.